yiisoft/yii-runner-roadrunner/README.md

 Explore more about Temporal on [the official website](https://temporal.io) and in [the SDK repository](https://github.com/temporalio/sdk-php).

-> If you want to add support for Temporal you need to install the SDK and configure workflows and activities.
+> If you want to add support for Temporal you need to install the SDK and configure workflows and activities as described below.

 ### Installation